calebjmatthews/cavern-havok-2/conceit.md

 * Websockets should be used to pass this data in real time, with logic to register payloads that have been successfully recieved by each client, and to retry each with potentially multiple payloads at once until transer succeeds.
 * Gzip or similar tool should be used to minimize data transfer load.
 * When a round is complete, battle animations and UI elements should update according to the duration of each animation step.
 These steps should be unitless, so that the user can use a setting or press a button to speed them up.
+* Commands will need to be split into actions before being translated into performed actions, in order to correctly sort higher priority parts of commands.
+Specifically, some moves will involve adding defense in addition to other effects (such as dealing damage or moving).
+Defense increase needs to happen at the very beginning of a round, with the rest of the effects happening in normal fighter-speed order.